-All non-EQ biosolids land application sites that have been approved by the division prior to the effective date of this permit will be covered under this permit upon receipt of the signed certification statement in the NOI and a copy of land application plan(s).
+All non-EQ biosolids land application sites that have been approved by the division prior to the effective date of this permit will be covered under this permit upon receipt of the signed certification statement in the NOI.
 The applicant should submit the completed NOI with the certification statement to the State Biosolids Coordinator within 60 days of the effective date of this permit.

 2.2.
-New Land-Appliers
+New Land Application Sites

-A generator who prepares non-EQ biosolids for land application in the State of Tennessee on new sites without existing approval letters, must submit a complete NOI (see Appendix A) and land application plan in accordance with the requirements of this permit and obtain the NOC from the division prior to land applying non-EQ biosolids on any site.
-Coverage for additional land application sites (not identified in the original NOI or submitted for review under the previous permit) begins 30 days after submittal of a complete NOI and land application plan unless the permittee is notified otherwise by the division.
+A generator who prepares non-EQ biosolids for land application in the State of Tennessee on new sites without existing approval letters, must submit a complete NOI (see Appendix A) in accordance with the requirements of this permit and obtain the NOC from the division prior to land applying non-EQ biosolids on any site.
+Coverage for additional land application sites (not identified in the original NOI or submitted for review under the previous permit) begins 30 days after submittal of a complete NOI unless the permittee is notified otherwise by the division.